Sharing information to support child wellbeing and safety

 Planning and care should be taken before providing any information about child abuse to the community.
 You should be aware that even confirming the existence of an allegation can lead to the identification of a victim.
 This may be a breach of privacy laws and other legal obligations.

-Staff cannot be successfully sued or suffer formal adverse consequences in their work because they have made a report to Victoria Police or DHHS Child Protection.
-Reporters and referrers identity will be protected, unless they consent to its disclosure or disclosure is required by law.
+Staff cannot be sued or suffer formal adverse consequences in their work because they have made a report to Victoria Police or DFFH Child Protection.
+The identity of reporters and referrer's will be protected, unless they consent to its disclosure, or disclosure is required by law.

-Disclosure of information to DHHS Child Protection in good faith does not constitute unprofessional conduct or a breach of professional ethics.
+Disclosure of information to DFFH Child Protection does not constitute unprofessional conduct or a breach of professional ethics if it is done in good faith.